-In accordance with recent government advice on limiting social contact and unnecessary journeys, we decided to cancel all KOVE activities, both indoors and also our walks programme.
+In accordance with government advice on limiting social contact and unnecessary journeys, none of the usual KOVE activities, either indoors and outdoors, can take place.

 We wish all our members the very best during these unprecedented times and look forward to seeing you at KOVE events in the not too distant future.

 2020 will be forever known as the Year of COVID.
 Yet despite the enforced isolation many people have had to endure, KOVE members proved themselves both resourceful and creative.
 In November 2020 we published an anthology of writings and artwork produced by KOVE members during the first three months of lockdown.
 Please click on the icon of the cover to read the contents.
 If you would like a print copy please let Deborah know, by phone or email.

 Early in 2020, KOVE members and West Hampstead residents, Anne-Marie Rivers and Phyllis Young, raised the issue of the disrepair of benches at West End Green.
 This was reported to Camden, supported by the argument that benches – always required by older people (and others) who need a rest whilst out – was given greater emphasis by COVID restrictions.
 The need for daily exercise meant places to stop and rest had become essential.